Joe Westerman

-Joe Westerman (born 15 November 1989) is an English professional rugby league footballer who plays as a for the Castleford Tigers in the Super League.
-He has represented the England Knights and England at international level.
+Joe Westerman (born 15 November 1989) is an English former rugby league footballer who played as a for the Castleford Tigers in the Super League.
+He played for the England Knights and England at international level.

 He has previously played for Castleford Tigers, Hull FC, Warrington Wolves and Wakefield Trinity in the Super League, and for Toronto Wolfpack in the RFL Championship.

 Background

 Westerman was born in Pontefract, West Yorkshire, England.

 Westerman grew up supporting Castleford Tigers and has been a fan of the club since he was 6 years old.

 Club career

 Castleford Tigers

 Westerman burst onto the scene in 2007 in the Castleford Tigers National League One campaign, having previous played junior rugby league with Castleford Lock Lane and the Featherstone Lions.
 Joe played in most of the Castleford Tiger's games and scored 2 tries in the National League One Grand Final at Headingley.
 Joe was named National League One young player of the year.